-Initially, placement in distance education will be for up to 200 school days (one school year) for the family.
-This may be extended upon application by the parent/carer outlining the unexpected circumstances that lead to the case for an extension.
-Extensions must not exceed an additional 200 days and will only be approved if the principal of the distance education school considers that the return of work and engagement with the teaching programs during the initial period of enrolment are satisfactory.
-As this is a continuity provision enrolment in this category will only be available two years after returning to a school in NSW.
+Enrolment in distance education will be for up to 200 school days (one school year) for the family.
+In extenuating circumtances extension maybe made by an application to the Rural and Distance Education State Office by the parent/carer outlining unexpected circumstances that lead to the case for an extension and will not be available soley for prolonging travel.
+Extensions must not exceed an additional 200 days and will only be approved if the principal of the distance education school considers that the return of work and engagement with the teaching programs during the initial period of enrolment is satisfactory.
+As this is a continuity provision, enrolment in this category is not available again for two years after returning to a school in NSW.

-Parents are required to purchase all necessary textbooks and equipment.
-They will also be required to pay a charge for airmail postage of lesson materials.
+Parents/carers are required to purchase all necessary textbooks and equipment and a charge for airmail postage of lesson materials.
 The postage charge for overseas students must be paid in advance to ensure the continuity of the student's learning program.
 All lesson materials must be mailed directly to the student and cannot be sent via a local address.
-Any alternative arrangement, such as the use of the diplomatic courier bag or a large company's courier service must be authorised by the principal of the distance education school.
+Any alternative arrangement must be authorised by the principal of the distance education school.

-At the conclusion of travel the distance education school will be required to provide the new school with a state travellers exit document outlining the student's participation and progress while enrolled in distance education.
+After travel, the distance education school will be required to provide the new school with a state travellers exit document outlining the student's participation and progress while enrolled in distance education.

-When commencement of travel and departure from NSW is delayed by more than 30 school days, the student is no longer eligible to be enrolled in distance education and should seek enrolment at the local school.
+When the commencement of travel and departure from NSW is delayed by more than 30 school days, the student is no longer eligible to be enrolled in distance education and should seek enrolment at the local school.